-You know who I am, and you know what this is, and you know it's Friday.
+You know who I am and you know what this is and you know it's Friday.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-That's how we save time.
+That's how to save time.

 We got a lot to do.